Local's Guide to a Long Weekend in Asheville, NC (3-Day Itinerary)

 Asheville won the nickname of Beer City USA due to its volume of local breweries.
 If you’re interested in trying several different breweries while leaving the driving and logistics up to someone else, a brewery tour is a great option.

 If you’d prefer a non-alcoholic drink experience, head over to the Devil’s Foot tasting room.
-They use 100% Certified Organic ginger root, lemons, & limes to create craft sodas.
+They use 100% Certified Organic ginger root, lemons, & limes to create incredible craft sodas.
+I love their Cherry Limeade!

 Where to Stay in Asheville, NC